naffnuff/CppGuidelines/CppGuidelines.md

 Minimize casts
 * *Reason:* Casts are usually necessary due to design flaws.
 Casts always introduce a risk of runtime error. `dynamic_cast` is safer, but a better alternative to it is usually [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch).

-For class types, use the C++-cast that expresses your intent
+For class types, use the C++-cast that best expresses your intent.
 * *Reason:* C casts are equal to a C++ `reinterpret_cast`.
 Using them is to bypass all compile-time type checking.
 Error of reasoning from the programmer may lead to hard-to-detect runtime errors. `const_cast` and `static_cast` have more limited purposes and are therefore safer (but see previous point).

 * *Note:* C++ is full of implicit casts that are transparent and require a lot of understanding from the programmer; these are unfortunately all C casts.
+Unfortunately, this is just something every C++ programmer will have to live with and be especially aware of.

 ## Inheritance
 Don’t use multiple *implementation* inheritance (multiple interface inheritance is fine)